 Note: The courses for drink drive offenders differ in Northern Ireland.
 They are voluntary and the drink driving course cost is £155 (payable by installments).

 Before going to court, it is best to find a drink-drive rehabilitation course that you would take.
 Doing so means you already have the information in case you get found guilty and then get offered a DDRS course.

 If this happens, the court will send a referral order (details of your case) to the drink-drive course provider.
 The court will also send you the details of:

 Note: It is your responsibility to ensure that you complete the entire course by the stated deadline.

 There is no penalty to change to a different course provider before you make the booking.
 You can do so at any point and there is no cost to change course providers.

 You should inform the original course provider of your cancellation.
 That means they can send the referral order to the new course provider.

-The main aim in the course syllabus is to stop offenders from drink-driving again.
+The overriding aim of the drink-drive rehabilitation scheme course syllabus is to stop offenders from drink-driving again.
 It consists of two separate units:

 All the drink driving course units are face-to-face programs and:

 The course provider will give you a 'certificate of course completion' once you complete all the modules.
 They also send a copy of the certificate to the court that gave you the sentence.